wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 ### Considerations for HTTP authentication and IP-based security ###

-#### Helpdesk users ####
+#### Workers ####

-Your organization may have a requirement that all helpdesk access should be password protected or restricted to requests coming from inside your corporate network.
+Your organization may have a requirement that all worker access should be password protected or restricted to requests coming from inside your corporate network.
 That's a fine policy, but there are a few things you need to consider when implementing a firewall, HTTP authentication, or IP-based security restrictions.

 #### Scheduled tasks ####

-All scheduled tasks that are configured in the helpdesk are triggered by automated requests to the `/cerb5/cron` URL.
+All scheduled tasks are triggered by automated requests to the `/cerb5/cron` URL.
 If these requests are coming from a cronjob on the same webserver then this usually doesn't present a problem.
 However, once you've established IP-based restrictions you should test the scheduled automated access to that URL to make sure it can get through.
 These scripts will also need to provide HTTP authentication details if you're enforcing them.

 #### Web-API ####